RabbitRun47/G14-Setup/README.md

 # For asusd fan curve profile needs :
 acpi_call
 ```
-Disable system76-power gnome extension and service if you want to manage graphics using `asusctl`
+Disable system76-power gnome extension and service if you want to manage graphics using the dkms packages.
+(Recommended)
 ```
 systemctl disable system76-power.service
 ```
 ### Control battery charge limit, cpu turbo, gpu profile and fan curves
-These packages let you use control battery charge limit, cpu turbo, gpu profile and fan curves.
+These packages let you control battery charge limit, cpu turbo, gpu profile and fan curves.
 After completion of this setup you can simply use `asusctl` command in the terminal to set all these values, or you can use the config file I have uploaded in this repo.
-This contents of the config file need to go here `/etc/asusd/asusd.conf`
+The contents of the config file need to go here `/etc/asusd/asusd.conf`
 #### asusctl
-Use the command `asusctl -h` to get help on various options of the command.
-To get help on a specific option use `asusctl <option> -h`
+Use the command `asusctl -h` to get help on the command.
+To get help on a specific option use `asusctl <option> -h`.
+Making changes here writes the values to the config file mentioned above.
 ##### Fan Curve
 In order to set a fan curve, you must have exactly 8 pairs, and also must not specify a temperature lower than 30c, and not higher than 109c.
 Each pair has the temperature and fan speed separated by a colon, and each pair is separated by commas.
 Example `"30c:0%,40c:0%,50c:20%,60c:20%,70c:40%,80c:60%,90c:80%,100c:80%"`
 ### Issues
+Run `sudo asusd` in terminal.
+This tells you about the status of the config you have set.
-If you get issues on running `sudo asusd`, try installing the dkms modules from [asus-rog-nb-wmi](https://gitlab.com/asus-linux/asus-rog-nb-wmi) and [hid-asus-rog](https://gitlab.com/asus-linux/hid-asus-rog) and restart the service using `systemctl daemon-reload && systemctl restart asusd`
+If you get errors, try installing the dkms modules from [asus-rog-nb-wmi](https://gitlab.com/asus-linux/asus-rog-nb-wmi) and [hid-asus-rog](https://gitlab.com/asus-linux/hid-asus-rog) and restart the service using `systemctl daemon-reload && systemctl restart asusd`
 #### Last resort
 If you still get issues on running `sudo asusd`, search in the [Discord server](https://discord.gg/ngbdKabAnP) or google
 ## Gnome Tweak Tool